mark-watson/hy-lisp-python-book/manuscript/webapps.md

 I like to be able to implement simple things simply, without a lot of ceremony.
 Once you work through these examples I hope you feel like you can generate Hy and Flask based web apps quickly and with very little code required.

 To return to the theme of bottom-up programming, I find that starting with short low level utility functions and placing them in a separate file makes reuse simple and makes future similar projects even easier.
 For each language I work with, I collect snippets of useful code and short utilities kept in separate files.
 When writing code I start looking in my snippets directory for the language I am using to implement low level functionality even before doing a web search.
-When I work in Common Lisp I keep all low level code that I ever write in small libraries contained a single Quicklisp source root directory and for Python and Hy I use Python's setuptools to generate libraries that are installed globally on my laptop for easy reuse.
+When I work in Common Lisp I keep all low level code that I ever writen in small libraries contained a single Quicklisp source root directory and for Python and Hy I use Python's setuptools to generate libraries that are installed globally on my laptop for easy reuse.
 It is worth some effort to organize your work for future reuse.